adpe/moodle-block_rocketchat/README.md

 ## Installation
 This plugin has a dependency as the [`local_rocketchat`](https://github.com/adpe/moodle-local_rocketchat) plugin must be installed first.
 After that please do these steps:
 1. Copy this Rocket.Chat plugin to the `blocks` directory of your Moodle instance: `git clone https://github.com/adpe/moodle-blocks_rocketchat.git blocks/rocketchat`
+2. Run `composer install` inside the `blocks/rocketchat` directory to install the dependencies
-2. Visit the notifications page to complete the install process
+3. Visit the notifications page to complete the install process

 For more information, visit [documentation](http://docs.moodle.org/en/Installing_contributed_modules_or_plugins) for installing contributed modules and plugins.